microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Resources/EnvironmentSetUp/HelmCharts/README.md

 --Check the DB Version
 SELECT version();

+--Create the wth database
+CREATE DATABASE wth;

---List databases notice that there is a database called wth with data
+--List databases. notice that there is a database called wth
 \l

 -- Set default database to wth
 \c wth

---Show tables in database
-\dt

 ```

-## Uninstalling the PostgreSQL from Kubernetes
+## Uninstalling the PostgreSQL from Kubernetes (only if you need to cleanup and try the helm deployment again)

 Use this to uninstall the PostgreSQL 11 instance from Kubernetes cluster